grimlucis/rpg-hack/01-character-creation/03-classes.md

 bard.
 Before you knew it, you had an instrument in hand, and were learning how to *really* sing.

-Talented bards can expect to perform for at least a warm bed and a hot meal;
-*really* talented bards are sought after by kings and noblemen.
+Bards are less respectable than Skalds; they sing louder, bawdier songs for a lower class of audience.
+However, talented bards can expect to perform for at least a warm bed and a hot meal; *really* talented bards are sought after by kings and noblemen.
 To be one of these, you'll need a song to sing; or rather, a repertoire.
 Where better to find stories of which to sing than on the road adventuring?

 **Starting Equipment:** Instrument of choice, pile of assorted sheet music, parchment, quill and ink, earplugs for your party members